-Recently NextEra Energy has paid out, on average, around 61.55% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.89% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), NextEra Energy shareholders could enjoy a 1.89% return on their shares, in the form of dividend payments.
-In NextEra Energy's case, that would currently equate to about $1.47 per share.
+Recently Nextera Energy has paid out, on average, around 62.07% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.01% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Nextera Energy shareholders could enjoy a 2.01% return on their shares, in the form of dividend payments.
+In Nextera Energy's case, that would currently equate to about $1.58 per share.

-NextEra Energy's most recent dividend payout was on 14 September 2021.
-The latest dividend was paid out to all shareholders who bought their shares by 25 August 2021 (the "ex-dividend date").
+Nextera Energy's most recent dividend payout was on 15 June 2022.
+The latest dividend was paid out to all shareholders who bought their shares by 27 May 2022 (the "ex-dividend date").

-NextEra Energy's shares were split on a 4:1 basis on 26 October 2020.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
-This wouldn't directly have changed the overall worth of your NextEra Energy shares – just the quantity.
-However, indirectly, the new 75% lower share price could have impacted the market appetite for NextEra Energy shares which in turn could have impacted NextEra Energy's share price.
+Nextera Energy's shares were split on a 4:1 basis on 27 October 2020.
+So if you had owned 1 share the day before the split, the next day you would own 4 shares.
+This wouldn't directly have changed the overall worth of your Nextera Energy shares – just the quantity.
+However, indirectly, the new 75% lower share price could have impacted the market appetite for Nextera Energy shares which in turn could have impacted Nextera Energy's share price.

-Over the last 12 months, NextEra Energy's shares have ranged in value from as little as US$67.6557 up to US$86.97.
+Over the last 12 months, Nextera Energy's shares have ranged in value from as little as US$66.8393 up to US$92.6858.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while NextEra Energy's is 0.2254.
-This would suggest that NextEra Energy's shares are less volatile than average (for this exchange).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Nextera Energy's is 0.4859.
+This would suggest that Nextera Energy's shares are less volatile than average (for this exchange).

 NextEra Energy, Inc., through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
-The company generates electricity through wind, solar, nuclear, and fossil fuel, such as coal and natural gas facilities.
-It also develops, constructs, and operates long-term contracted assets with a focus on renewable generation facilities, electric transmission facilities, and battery storage projects; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.
-As of December 31, 2020, the company operated approximately 28,400 megawatts of net generating capacity.
-It serves approximately 11 million people through approximately 5.6 million customer accounts in the east and lower west coasts of Florida with approximately 76,200 circuit miles of transmission and distribution lines and 673 substations.
+The company generates electricity through wind, solar, nuclear, coal, and natural gas facilities.
+It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage projects, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.
+As of December 31, 2021, the company had approximately 28,564 megawatts of net generating capacity; approximately 77,000 circuit miles of transmission and distribution lines; and 696 substations.
+It serves approximately 11 million people through approximately 5.7 million customer accounts in the east and lower west coasts of Florida.
 The company was formerly known as FPL Group, Inc. and changed its name to NextEra Energy, Inc. in 2010.
-NextEra Energy, Inc. was founded in 1925 and is headquartered in Juno Beach, Florida.
+The company was founded in 1925 and is headquartered in Juno Beach, Florida.

 Frequently asked questions